Liva Weel: Performance career

 During Liva Weel's success at the National Scala revues, she teamed up with Carl Alstrup to take on serious roles at the revues.

 In 1930, she performed as a guest at the Royal Danish Theatre as Pernille in a satirical play The Fidget by Ludvig Holberg.

 There have been many modern adaptations of her songs by Jazz musicians/artists such as Ernst Rolf.

 Personal life

 On 10 December 1921, Liva Weel married Arne Weel in Holmen's Church.
-She had a son Jørgen Weel in 1922, and her and Arne Weel divorced 2 years later.
+She had a son Jørgen Weel in 1922, and she and Arne Weel divorced 2 years later.
 On 28 July 1933, Liva remarried to master carpenter Fritz Hueg (31 January 1905 - 15 November 1971).
 They divorced the following year.

-In the late 1920s, she met the author Poul Henningsen (1894-1967), who had a significant impact on her career.
-He wrote many of the songs that are today associated with Liva Weel such as "Man binds us by mouth and hand" from the Dyveke revue in Riddersalen theatre.
+In the late 1920s, she met the author Poul Henningsen (1894–1967), who had a significant impact on her career.
+He wrote many of the songs that are today associated with Liva Weel such as "We are tied by hand and foot" from the Dyveke revue in Riddersalen theatre.
 He also wrote the lyrics to Kai Normann Andersen's melodies.

-Liva Weel's somewhat chaotic life life was filmed in the DR TV series "Call Me Liva" in four episodes.
+Liva Weel's somewhat chaotic life was filmed in the DR TV series "Call Me Liva" in four episodes.
 The following year, Sven Holm's novel about Liva was published by Aschehoug's publishing house.